With approach of Hurricane Sally, here's what to know about hurricane categories

 • Category 4 = 130-156 mph: "Catastrophic damage will occur: Well-built framed homes can sustain severe damage with loss of most of the roof structure and/or some exterior walls.
 Most trees will be snapped or uprooted and power poles downed.
 Fallen trees and power poles will isolate residential areas.
 Power outages will last weeks to possibly months.
 Most of the area will be uninhabitable for weeks or months."

 • Category 5 = 157 mph or higher: "Catastrophic damage will occur: A high percentage of framed homes will be destroyed, with total roof failure and wall collapse.
 Fallen trees and power poles will isolate residential areas.
 Power outages will last for weeks to possibly months.
 Most of the area will be uninhabitable for weeks or months."

-Storms that are Category 3-5, such as what Dorian is expected to be, are considered major hurricanes.
+Storms that are Category 3-5 are considered major hurricanes.
 For instance, Hurricane Michael, which made landfall in Florida in 2018, was a Category 5 at landfall, and ranks third among the most powerful hurricanes to strike the U.S., according to government data.

-However, the National Ocean & Atmospheric Administration said it's important to note that the Saffir-Simpson scale measures damage potential from wind only.
+However, officials with the National Ocean and Atmospheric Administration say it's important to note that the Saffir-Simpson scale measures damage potential from wind only.